 About to change your life insurance policy?
-Not so fast, there's a few important things you should consider before making that decision
+Not so fast.
+There's a few important things you should consider first.

 Whether you have decided to change your life insurance due to a change in your circumstances, financial reasons, or simply due to your current policy reaching the end of its term, it is still a decision which must be carefully considered and researched before you make the move.
 Some questions you should ask yourself are: